slerman12/Help-me/3-Grads-Alliance.md

 > I don't like this first email.
 Keep reading.
-These sections get better.
+These sections need context and can't be summarized in a blurb, despite my best attempt.

 ## 10/27/2023 - 10/30/2023 emails